-This subject introduces students to the history, theory and practice of Australian public and foreign policy.
-The subject addresses issues of international and domestic concern, thereby providing students with an understanding of the modern Australian political environment.
-The emphasis of the subject is to equip students with the necessary tools to understand critically the development of Australian policy.
-On completion, students will have gained an appreciation of the actors and institutions that develop and implement Australian public and foreign policy.
+This subject introduces students to the history, theory, and practice of Australian public and foreign policy.
+The subject addresses issues of international and domestic concern and provides students with an understanding of the modern Australian political environment.
+The subject aims to equip students with the tools necessary to understand and critically evaluate the Australian policy development.
+Students investigate the actors and institutions that develop and implement Australia public and foreign policy.

 |Faculty||Faculty of Society & Design|